Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

-A $\mathbb Z^2$ subgroup of $\pi_1(M)$ contradicts $M$ being atoroidal.
-It follows that we cannot have that the additional elements in the basic block of $\E$ are lozenges.

-.05in The other situation to be analyzed is that the additional elements in $\E$ are all pairs of adjacent $(1,3)$ ideal quadrilaterals.
-In Figure \ref{figure12} we depict an example so the block in $\C$ has 3 elements and the block in $\E$ has 5 elements.
-The last two elements in $\E$ are adjacent $(1,3)$ ideal quadrilaterals $C_1, C_2$.
+The other situation to be analyzed is that the additional elements in $\E_0$ are all pairs of adjacent $(1,3)$ ideal quadrilaterals.
+In Figure \ref{figure12} we depict an example so the block $\C_0$ has 3 elements and the block $\E_0$ has 5 elements.
+The last two elements in $\E_0$ are adjacent $(1,3)$ ideal quadrilaterals $C_1, C_2$.
 Let $D_1, D_2$ be the two adjacent lozenges containing $C_1, C_2$ respectively.
-Let $\tau$ be the corner of $C_1$ which is also a corner of the block in $\C$.
-Hence $\tau$ is a pivot of $\C$.
+Let $\tau$ be the corner of $C_1$ which is also a corner of the block $\C_0$.
+Hence $\tau$ is a hinge of $\C$.
 Then we are in the situation of Configuration 1.
-It was shown in the analysis of Configuration 1 that $L$ cannot enter the quadrant of $\tau$ containing the pair of non separated stable leaves $Z_1, Z_2$ with sides in $\partial(D_1 \cup D_2)$.
-But since $\tau$ is a pivot of $\C$, then $L$ has to enter that quadrant of $\tau$.
+It was shown in the analysis of Configuration 1 that $W$ cannot enter the quadrant of $\tau$ containing the pair of non separated stable leaves $Z_1, Z_2$ with sides in $\partial(D_1 \cup D_2)$.
+But since $\tau$ is a hinge of $\C$, then $W$ has to enter that quadrant of $\tau$.
 This contradiction shows that this case cannot happen.

-We conclude that if both elements adjoining $\eta$ are lozenges and the blocks $\C$ and $\E$ are stable adjacent blocks, then the blocks are the same, so the subbands of $L, \gamma(L)$ adjoining $\eta$ are the same, and this obtains the lemma in this case.
+We conclude that if both elements adjoining $\eta$ are lozenges and the blocks $\C_0$ and $\E_0$ are stable adjacent blocks, then the blocks are the same, so the subbands of $W, g(W)$ adjoining $\eta$ are the same, and this obtains the lemma in this case.

 .05in We continue the analysis of Case 1.1.
-The next situation to consider is that the basic block of $\C$ starting with $C$ is a stable adjacent block, and $\E$ has a basic block starting with $C$ which is either a single lozenge or an unstable adjacent block with more than one element.
+The next situation to consider is that the basic block $\cC_0$ (it contains $C$ as an element) is a stable adjacent block, and $\E_0$ has a basic block starting with $C$ which is either a single lozenge or an unstable adjacent block with more than one element.
 We analyze each in turn.

-Suppose first that the basic block in $\E$ ends with $C$, that is, $\alpha$ is a pivot of $\E$.R If the basic block in $\C$ has only lozenges, then all corners are periodic leading to a contradiction to $M$ atoroidal as proved above.
-If all other elements of the basic block in $\C$ are $(1,3)$ ideal quadrilaterals do the following: analyze the pivot $\alpha$ of $\E$ and the next element of $\E$ beyond $\alpha$.
-The analysis of Configuration 1 produces a contradiction, because $\alpha$ is a pivot of $\E$, and so $\E$ enters the quadrant at $\alpha$ opposite to $C$.
+Suppose first that $\E_0$ ends with $C$, that is, $\alpha$ is a hinge of $\E$.
+If $\C_0$ has only lozenges, then all corners are periodic and $W = g(W)$ by Case 0.
+If all other elements of the basic block $\C_0$ are $(1,3)$ ideal quadrilaterals do the following: analyze the hinge $\alpha$ of $\E$ and the next element of $\E$ beyond $\alpha$.
+The analysis of Configuration 1 produces a contradiction, because $\alpha$ is a hinge of $\E$, and so $\E$ enters the quadrant at $\alpha$ opposite to $C$.